Current Students

 Student Complaint Procedure

 Everglades University’s primary objective is to help its students meet their career goals.
 Occasionally, students have concerns or problems that need to be addressed.
 Students can confidentially discuss their problems at any time with instructors, the Student Services Department, or any staff member.
-Additionally, the University President, Vice President, Vice President of Academic Affairs, Dean of Academic Affairs, and Department Chairs maintain an open-door policy regarding students’ problems.
+Additionally, the University President, Vice President, Vice President of Academic Affairs, Dean of Academic Affairs, and Associate Deans maintain an open-door policy regarding students’ problems.

 All students are entitled to fair processes and procedures.
 The University has procedures that allow its students to be heard, convey to the administration concerns they may have and provide a fair hearing for students.
 The University will retain permanent records concerning formal complaints for a period of five years.